 Guinea's citizens voted peacefully in Sunday's presidential elections after violence hit the country last week.
 President Conde and his rival Cellou Dalein Diallo urged people to refrain from violence.

-, President Alpha Conde appealed to citizens to maintain harmony.
+On the day of the vote, President Alpha Conde appealed to citizens to maintain harmony.
 "We are all the same family; please let us vote peacefully together," Conde said.

 His chief opponent, Cellou Dalein Diallo, also urged voters and parties "to accept difference of opinion and to respect the choice of each."
 "This is the law of democracy.
 I urge all Guineans…to defend their rights and secure their votes," Diallo added.

 Security personnel patrolled the streets and security checkpoints were set up.
 Residents living in some areas in the capital, Conakry, complained about not being able to vote because polling material had not arrived on time.
 Otherwise, voting in the country was peaceful.